Smartpedia: Pair Programming is an approach to software development in which two programmers solve a task together on one computer.

 - the effort estimation via Planning Poker,

 - continuous integration,

 - the test-driven development etc.

 to the 12 so-called traditional practices from Extreme Programming.
-Since Extreme Programming is considered an agile method, pair programming is often described as an agile approach.
-On the one hand, this is correct, on the other hand, Pair Programming can also be used in classical developments – for example, according to V-Modell XT.
+Since Extreme Programming is considered an agile method, Pair Programming is often described as an agile approach.
+On the one hand, this is correct, on the other hand, it can also be used in classical developments – for example, according to V-Modell XT.

 Interestingly, Pair Programming was already used in the 1950s, long before it got its name.
 Fred Brooks reported in his 1975 book “The Mythical Man-Month” how he tried pair programming as a doctoral student together with his fellow student William Wright between 1953 and 1956: “We produced 1,500 lines of defect-free code; it ran correctly first try.”